alexclassroom/imagify/readme.txt

 4. Other Media Page

 == Changelog ==
+= 2.2.5 =
+- Enhancement: Optimize SQL queries inside the plugin to calculate necessary data faster
+- Enhancement: Improve the design of the banners inside the plugin
+- Enhancement: Correct the upgrade link

 = 2.2.4 =
 - Enhancement: Deactivate by default calculation of the media elements used for the filters in the Media Library view.
 - Enhancement: Remove unnecessary calls to the API on each page load.